 February 14th, also known as Valentine’s Day, can be a difficult holiday.
 For one day, each year, we celebrate love.
 Sounds like a happy topic, right?
 Unfortunately, not for all of us.
 Romantic relationships, like everything else in our lives, can often be complicated.
 The origins of this holiday are sweet and heartfelt as is essentially a religious celebration of romance.
 Nowadays, I think that it has become a consumer holiday.
 Treats, gifts, jewelry, expensive dates and dinners, are all sorts of propaganda and ways for companies and businesses to make money!
 As a child, Valentine’s Day always felt so happy.
 We used to share letters and candy with our best friends and teachers to show and receive the love and appreciation we had for one another.
-Nowadays, it feels either depressingly lonely, or like a social media battle of who has the best boyfriend and the best gifts.
+Nowadays, it feels either depressingly lonely, or like a social media battle of who has the best partner (boyfriend or girlfriend!) and the best gifts.

 I am here to spread some words of love.
 We have to remember the deep roots and origin of Valentine’s Day in order to be able to admire it again.
 I am only in my early 20’s, and I surely do not have all of the wisdom and knowledge in the world, but I do have sound advice that has been passed down from my older maternal generations.
 Valentine’s Day can be a reminder of not having a significant other to spend it with.
 Scrolling through instagram for hours sobbing at couples’ posts thinking, “why can’t that be me” or “when will I find the one” is exactly the behavior we need to steer away from.
 For me, Valentine’s Day can bring me negative thoughts not only because it reminds me of my past toxic relationships, but also because it is the anniversary of the death of my grandmother.
 But, through empowerment and positive thoughts, I remind myself that those are obstacles I have over come.
 You have to be your own biggest supporter and love yourself.
 Because if you don’t, who will?!